 Students whose parent or guardian are unable to afford student fees may request a fee waiver.
 Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
-A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.
-The Board shall not waive any instructional material fees except under extenuating circumstances as defined by District policy and upon proper application.
+A fee waiver applies to all fees related to school, instruction, and extracurricular activities.